 David was previously the founding director of The Lab @ DC in the D.C.
 Mayor’s Office and, before that, a founding member of the White House’s Social & Behavioral Sciences Team and director of its scientific delivery unit housed at the U.S. General Services Administration.
 President Obama institutionalized the latter work in Executive Order 13707, “Using Behavioral Science Insights to Better Serve the American People.”
 All three ventures were exemplars of building internal-to-government scientific capacity and partnerships with universities, which have since inspired replications across the world.

-David earned a JD/PhD (Psychology: Cognition & Neural Systems) from the University of Arizona, a Master’s degree in Bioethics & Medical Humanities from the University of South Florida, and a BS in Biology from Birmingham-Southern College.
-He lives in Providence, RI with his wife and two young boys.
+He earned a J.D. and Ph.D. (psychology: cognition and neural systems) from the University of Arizona, a Master’s degree in Bioethics & Medical Humanities from the University of South Florida, and a B.S. in Biology from Birmingham-Southern College.
+He lives in Providence, RI with his spouse, Sara, and their two children, Ethan and Aaron.